 Then some German colleague shows up and offers funding.
-Since the story takes place in 1938, and the Nazis weren’t conquering the world or exterminating Jews yet, he could be forgiven for accepting the money (except modern audiences are pretty cognitively rigid on that subject these days).
+Since the story takes place in 1938, and the Nazis weren’t conquering the world or exterminating Jews yet, he could be forgiven for accepting the money.
 Catherine would undoubtedly be upset by this because she had heard about things the Nazis were getting up to in their own backyard.
 She and her father would argue, and Doctor Lanford would put his foot down saying they needed the money wherever it came from.
-Turns out the Nazis were part of the Thule cult within the SS, and what the hell even blind monkey occasionally finds a banana.
+Turns out the Nazis were part of the Thule cult within the SS, and what the hell even a blind monkey occasionally finds a banana.
 Just use the hand waivem, from the first movie.
 After all, “it was right there in front of us all along!”

-Oh, wait they did have to throw in a couple of dudes kissing, because Stargate never had that before and now it’s Woke.
-Although Stargate as a franchise remains in a coma.
+Oh, wait they did have to throw in a couple of dudes kissing because Stargate never had that before and now it’s Woke.

 Another idea.
-If you are going to go with smash and grab Nazis then set in June of 1943.
+If you are going to go with smash and grab Nazis then set the story in June of 1943.
 Do it from the Nazi’s perspective.
-They have been ordered to surrender and long term prospects for the Third Reich now look to be quite a bit less than a thousand years.
+The Afrika Korps has been beaten, Rommel has evacuated, and a small detachment of SS have been given orders to surrender.
+The long-term prospects for the Third Reich now look to be quite a bit less than a thousand years.
 Japan is starting to be rolled back the in Pacific.
 With the Mediterranean now an Allied Lake, it looks like Italy is going to be knocked out of the war next.
 The Wehrmacht is stalled for a second year in Russia.
 The Americans and the Ivans are going from strength to strength and Germany is now drafting boys in their mid-teens.
 The writing is on the wall.
 But (insert Thule Cult SS subplot here) might just turn things around.

 Switch to the Langfords going over their woes but also mentions his friendship with General Patton.
 When Catherine escapes from the Nazis she sends off word of her father’s plight to his old friend George.
 Fast forward to the end of the movie, the action is taking place on both sides of the gate with Army Rangers killing the SS stationed on the Earthside of it.
 Gate activates from the other side and Patton is there to personally witness it.
 Thus creating a gateway (as it were) for the Stargate Program to commence.